 - Boot the newly installed switch and cancel the Zero Touch Provisioning (ZTP) mode.

 - Log in to the replacement switch, using the default credentials that came with your replacement switch.

-- Using the original switch's IP address, configure that same IP address with subnet mask /24 on the new switch on the interface named management1.
+- Using the original switch's IP address, configure that same IP address on the new switch on the interface named management1.

 As an example, when replacing a ToR switch that has IP address 192.168.0.20, you configure the management1 interface as:

 interface management1 ip address 192.168.0.20/24When replacing a inter-rack switch that has IP address 192.168.0.31, you configure the management1 interface as: